 Common Symptoms of Neck Pain

-- Localized neck pain or stiffness
+- Localized neck stiffness or soreness

 What Patients Commonly Report